jhokit/CompactDictionary/README.md

 # CompactDictionary
 Compact Dictionary app for iOS

-The dictionary that Apple forgot.
+The dictionary that Apple forgot, by Jeff Hokit and Silvio Aebischer.